strapi/strapi/docs/3.x.x/en/advanced/logging.md

 }
 ```

+## Global logger configuration

+The global logger is configured by environment variables.

+`STRAPI_LOG_LEVEL`: Can be one of 'fatal', 'error', 'warn', 'info', 'debug' or 'trace'.
+`STRAPI_LOG_TIMESTAMP`: Can be true/false
+`STRAPI_LOG_PRETTY_PRINT`: Can be true/false
+`STRAPI_LOG_FORCE_COLOR`: Can be true/false

-## Configuration
+## Request logging middleware

-To configure the logger, you have to edit the following file `./config/environments/*/request.json`.
+To configure the request-logger middleware, you have to edit the following file `./config/environments/*/request.json`.

 ```json